bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 1. [The emergence of the Covid-19 literature.](#covid-19)
 2. [The evolution of different subfields of neuroscience](#neuroscience)
-3. The uptake of machine learning (???)
+3. The uptake of machine learning (upcoming; see paper)
 4. [The distribution of gender imbalance across biomedical fields.](#gender-bias)

 The shared strategy in all of these is to formulate specific hypotheses